Erb3/Kristsplit/README.md

 `splits` is an array of different splits.
 Each item in this array is an object which features the following properties:

-- `input`
+- `privatekey`
 - `output`
+- `walletFormat`

-The `input` field will contain the private key or password of your wallet.
+The `private key` field will contain the private key or of your wallet.
 It should hopefully determine itself what format it is, but if you face issues with this please open a GitHub issue.
-For information on how to get your private key check out the section about "Getting privatekey from KristWeb" under the "FAQ" section.
+For information on how to get your private key check out the section about "Getting private key from KristWeb" under the "FAQ" section.

-`output` is either a string with the krist address which all input krist should be tunneled to, or an object.
+`output` is either a string with the krist address which all krist should be tunneled to, or an object.
 If you go the route of objects, you have to make a key-value pair where the key is an output address, and the value is a number representing the percent of input to send to it.
+Just read the example config.

+`walletFormat` refers to the wallet format you want to use with your private key.
+You most likly want KristWallet, but in some cases your private key might already be transformed, and you should use `api`.
+This field is optional, and if you don't specify it, it will guess based on if your private key ends in `-000`.

 Anywhere in the config that you can put an address, you can also put a krist name with or without a metaname.

 ## FAQ

-### Getting privatekey from KristWeb
+### Getting your private key from KristWeb

-Then you can go multiple paths for deploying.

-We use the versioning scheme of `rewrite.major.minor`.

-Krist is a virtual currency made by 3d6, now maintained by tmpim.
-More information about [Krist](https://krist.dev).
-It is most famous for being used on the SwitchCraft minecraft server.
+1. Go to "My Wallets"
+2. Find the wallet you want to use
+3. Find and press the "..." menu
+4. Press "Wallet info"
+5. Find where it says "Privatekey", click "Reveal".

 ### Can I use my Kristsplit v1 config with v2